HL7/davinci-deqm/source/pages/datax.md

 {:.no_toc}

 The Consumer uses a Collect Data operation to request any available relevant data for the evaluation of a particular measure from a Producer.
+Unlike the Submit Data interaction, the collect data exchange is typically incremental.
 This would typically be done on a periodic basis to support incremental collection of quality data.
 The `lastReceivedOn` parameter can be used to indicate when the last Collect Data operation was performed, allowing the Producer to limit the response to only data that has been entered or changed since the last received on date.

+**API Details:**

+- Unlike the Submit Data interaction, there is no need for out of band discovery.
+- The Consumer uses the Collect Data operation’s `lastReceivedOn` parameter for incremental data exchange - if the  parameter present, it is an incremental update and snapshot if not.
+- The same Snapshot and Incremental Requirements and Expectations described above for the Submit Data transaction apply for Collect Data.
+- If the Producer cannot support the lastReceivedOn parameter then it SHALL return a `400 Bad Request` http error code.
+An OperationOutcome **SHOULD** be returned stating that the `lastReceivedOn` parameter  update is not supported.

+   (add an inline snippet to show and error response)

 <del>
 Note that implementing this scenario requires that the Producer system understand the data requirements for the measure in order to provide the data.
 As with the Submit Data operation, the implementation can either manually determine the relevant data using the measure definition, or the implementation can use the Data Requirements operation to determine relevant data.